-And then I met Pastor Mamatsinya.
 After we met, I couldn’t get the children of Mabopane out of my mind.
-Over the next six months, I found myself waking up at 4:00 a.m. each day thinking about these beautiful children whom Pastor Mamatsinya had described and longing to hold them, feed them, and love them.
-Neither my husband nor my children felt called to go to South Africa but were supportive of my going if that was God’s plan for me.
-God orchestrated several events to confirm that this was His plan for me including a Sunday School lesson entitled “Will you go if God calls?” and an unexpected introduction to the Director of Missions, Roy Smith, who was organizing a trip to Mabopane, South Africa three months later.
-I felt certain that God intended for me to go on this trip, but I did not know how I would pay for it.
+Over the next six months, I found myself waking up at 4:00 a.m. each day thinking about these beautiful children and longing to hold, feed, and love them.
+Neither my husband nor my children felt called to go to South Africa but were supportive if that was God’s plan for me.
+God orchestrated several events to confirm that this was His plan for me including a Sunday school lesson entitled “Will you go if God calls?” and an unexpected introduction to the Director of Missions, Roy Smith, who was organizing a trip to Mabopane, South Africa in just three months.
+I felt certain God intended for me to go on this trip, but I did not know how I would pay for it.

 Our ministry began with informal yard sales to raise money for the children of Mabopane.
-The yard sales became more and more popular as participants realized that 100% of the proceeds were directed to the children of Mabopane.
-In 2003, we established the Mabopane Foundation to continue our efforts on a more formal basis.
-Our vision is to provide food, education, and permanent housing in a structured family environment for orphaned and vulnerable children.
+The yard sales became popular as participants realized that 100% of the proceeds were directed to the children of Mabopane.
+In 2003, we established the Mabopane Foundation to continue our efforts on a formal basis.
+Our mission is to provide funding for Christ-centered care and hope to orphaned and vulnerable children.
 God’s provision has been amazing.

 The mission house located at 3913 US Hwy 64W, Apex NC 27523 was provided by a friend.
 He wanted the Foundation to use the house as a fund raising location to help the children in Mabopane.
 The yard sales grew to four days a month and within a few years God orchestrated the purchase of the Mission House by a ministry partner who leases the house to the Foundation for just $1 a year.